SuvamT0071/QuantumMonte/README.md

 # Quantum Monte Carlo for Hydrogen Atom, Helium atom and Quantum Harmonic Oscillator

-This project implements a **Variational Monte Carlo (VMC)** simulation for the **Hydrogen atom's ground state wavefunction** and the **Quantum Harmonic Oscillator (QHO)** using Python.
+This project implements a **Variational Monte Carlo (VMC)** simulation for the **Hydrogen atom's ground state wavefunction, Helium atom's ground state wavefunction** and the **Quantum Harmonic Oscillator (QHO)** using Python.
 It includes functions for defining the trial wavefunction, probability density function (PDF), local energy calculation, and Monte Carlo sampling to optimize the variational parameter (alpha).

 ---

 ## Features
-✅ Variational Monte Carlo (VMC) implementation for the Hydrogen atom and QHO
+✅ Variational Monte Carlo (VMC) implementation for the Hydrogen atom, Helium atom and QHO

-✅ Analytic solution for the Hydrogen atom's ground state wavefunction and QHO wavefunction
+✅ Analytic solution for the Hydrogen and Helium atom's ground state wavefunction and QHO wavefunction

 ✅ Numerical optimization of the variational parameter